Uber Data Engineer Interview (2026)

 Design a real-time surge pricing computation pipeline.

 Ingest ride requests and driver availability via Kafka.
 Flink computes supply/demand ratio per geospatial zone in tumbling windows.
 Serve from a low-latency key-value store.
-Discuss zone granularity (H3 hexagons), smoothing to avoid price oscillation, and fallback when streaming lags.
+Discuss zone granularity (H3 hexagons), smoothing to avoid price oscillation, and fallback when the streaming layer lags.

 Design Uber's trip data pipeline that serves both real-time operations and historical analytics.